MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/credential-guard-manage.md

 ### Requirements for automatic enablement

-Windows Defender Credential Guard will be enabled by default when a PC includes the following minimum requirements:
+Windows Defender Credential Guard will be enabled by default when a PC meets the following minimum requirements:

 |Component|Requirement|
 |---|---|